apache/spark/docs/sql-ref-syntax-aux-analyze-tables.md

 ### Description

-The `ANALYZE TABLES` statement collects statistics about all the tables in a database to be used by the query optimizer to find a better query execution plan.
+The `ANALYZE TABLES` statement collects statistics about all the tables in a specified database to be used by the query optimizer to find a better query execution plan.

 ### Syntax